Masonic Ego - Positive Or Negative ?

 We have, from time to time, experienced frictions

 between some of our members and some of our Masonic Bodies.
-A good many of these
+A good

 have been the result of someone defending what he believes to be his authority, his "turf."